 Finally, embracing transformation should go hand-in-hand with learning new skills.
 With all the shifts happening, there will be changes for everyone’s workforce and companies must take re-skilling seriously.

 Now is not the time for incremental changes.
 This is the time for being massively transformational and throw everything on the table.
 Little tweaking here and there won’t suffice.
-On the contrary, you ought to challenge all assumptions, challenge value chain models, challenge product delivery structures and work to reinvent an organization.
+On the contrary, you ought to challenge and change all existing assumptions, old value chain models, product delivery structures.
+This will help to reinvent an organization.

 Is it easy to do?
 Of course, not.
 You may fail, ideas might dry out or your expertise may not be enough to pull off a successful transformation.
 Whatever path you end up taking, a clear understanding of the situation is necessary.
 The first thing you could do is to invest into a better BI system, which will show you all the details and provide insights.
 Knowing is winning half the battle.